 Cedar Mackaness, Allison Swartz, Dave Roon, Dana Warren

-Forests in the Pacific Northwest are continuing to undergo stand regeneration after more than a century of heavy harvesting, and best practices of the half century preceding the Northwest Forest Plan have left forested headwater streams with dense second growth riparian vegetation.
-In these aquatic ecosystems, light availability is mediated almost entirely by the canopy structure of stream-side vegetation.
-So, in a young second growth forest with a dense canopy structure, we would expect that primary production is light limited.
-We manipulated stream-side canopy cover of several streams in the western Cascades of Oregon by creating small (≈ 40-meter diameter) gaps in order to increase light availability and investigate the role that the macroinvertebrate community plays in transducing changes in light availability to higher trophic levels.
-We hypothesized that increases in light availability would have a positive response on grazing macroinvertebrates due to elevated algal production, and that this change in community structure would be reflected in the diets of trout.
+Stream light availability is an important factor influencing aquatic food webs.
+In forested headwaters, stream algal production is highly light-limited, and an increase in light often enhances benthic algal growth, which in turn increases food availability for primary consumers in the stream.
+In headwater streams, light availability is mediated almost entirely by the canopy structure of stream-side vegetation.
+In the Pacific Northwest, many streamside forests are continuing to undergo stand regeneration after more than a century of heavy harvesting in which the riparian zones of forested headwater streams were cleared and now support dense second growth riparian vegetation.
+So, in young second growth riparian forests with dense closed canopies, we would expect low primary production and a low abundance of invertebrates that feed on stream algae (those in the “scraper” feeding guild).
+Earlier research has shown that a release from light limitation associated with the removal of all or nearly all of the riparian forest can result in an increase in algae and stream invertebrate scrapers.
+But how do stream algae, stream invertebrates and ultimately stream fish respond to smaller changes in light that are more characteristic of the natural and anthropogenic disturbances that occur along headwater riparian streams today?
+In this study, we manipulated stream-side canopy cover of several streams in the western Cascades of Oregon by creating small (≈ 40-meter diameter) gaps in order to increase local light availability.
+We investigated the response of benthic periphyton, stream macroinvertebrates, and prey consumption by trout in gap and reference reaches.
+We hypothesized that increases in light availability would have a positive response on grazing macroinvertebrates due to elevated algal production, and predicted that this change in community structure would be reflected in the diets of trout.
 The study was designed with paired control and treatment reaches at five different sites.
-Pretreatment benthic invertebrate samples were collected during summer of 2017, then gaps were cut over the winter.
-Sites were resampled during summer of 2018 and trout diets were collected as well.
-The relative abundance of invertebrate taxa in trout diets were compared to the relative abundances in the benthic community as well as to the change in abundances in the treatment reach before and after cutting gaps relative to the control reach.
-The presence of a gap proved to be a moderate driver of changes in the benthic invertebrate community, but this change was not reflected in the diets of trout.
-The lack of response in trout diets and the marginal response in the benthic invertebrate community suggest that a non-uniform riparian buffer may not be detrimental at the small, reach-scale level.
+Pre-treatment benthic invertebrate samples were collected during summer of 2017, gaps were cut over the winter of 2017-2018, and sites were resampled for macroinvertebrates during summer of 2018.
+To determine if changes in macroinvertebrate communities affected prey consumption by trout, trout diets were collected in the summer of 2018 within 5 days of the benthic sampling.
+The response of macroinvertebrate communities (evaluated by taxa and by functional feeding group) were evaluated in each year by comparing differences in paired reference and treatment reaches.
+We also compared the relative abundance of invertebrate taxa in trout diets to the relative abundances in the benthic community in treatment and control reaches.
+The presence of a canopy gap increased the abundance of scraping invertebrates, but this change was not reflected in summer trout diets.